 For questions, contact: email@example.com

-The Admissions Committee relies on the entire application to assess each prospective student: the statement of purpose, personal statement, transcript(s), letters of recommendation, GRE scores, and writing sample.
-The committee does not focus on one criterion to the exclusion of others, nor do we have minimum requirements for any criterion (including GPA and GRE).
+The Admissions Committee relies on the entire application to assess each prospective student: the statement of purpose, personal statement, transcript(s), letters of recommendation, and writing sample.
+The committee does not focus on one criterion to the exclusion of others, nor do we have minimum requirements for any criterion (including GPA).

 In addition to the Rackham Graduate School requirements, the International Institute strongly recommends: